Egg Donor FAQ

 The primary risk is a condition called Ovarian Hyper-Stimulation Syndrome.
 This is relatively rare (1-2% of IVF cases).
 Careful monitoring is done by your physician to avoid this possibility.
 Symptoms include weight gain and a feeling of extreme bloating.
 Also, as with any procedure, a risk of infection exists, you will most likely be given antibiotics to avoid this.

 Once a donor is in cycle, the process is quite short, approximately 3 months from selection to the retrieval procedure.
 However, before beginning this process, a donor must be “selected” by an infertile couple or individual and this can sometimes take several months.

 No. The medications nor the procedure compromise the possibility of becoming pregnant in the future, unless infection occurs which is extremely rare.
-Our doctors take every precaution to ensure your comfort, health and safety throughout the process.
+The fertility doctor takes every precaution to ensure your comfort, health and safety throughout the process.

-Donor fees vary by region and prior donation experience, falling between $5,000 and $10,000.
+At The Donor Source, our egg donors receive a base compensation that varies based on location, ranging from $5,500 to $8,000 for first-time donors.
 Your compensation will be discussed with you during your consultation with our staff.
 Donors are paid their full compensation upon completion of the cycle.

 From its infancy to a relatively short time ago, third party reproduction was a taboo subject and not many people talked openly about it.
 A completely anonymous donation was the norm and accepted by everyone involved.
 Now, more is known about the importance of a donor-conceived person’s need for access to their full genetic identity.
 Coupled with technological advances such as at-home DNA test kits, being anonymous is a thing of the past.

 At The Donor Source, we take the views of anonymity for Intended Parents and Egg Donors into account when helping find the best match.
 There are many different ways to facilitate communication and we are here to support both our Egg Donors and Intended Parents based on their wants and needs.